Triamcinolone nasal spray eases the symptoms of having a stuffy, runny or itchy nose (rhinitis) caused by an allergy.

-Triamcinolone nasal spray is used to prevent, or ease, allergic rhinitis.
+Triamcinolone nasal spray is used to prevent or ease allergic rhinitis.
 This is a condition where the inside of your nose becomes inflamed and irritated.
 Common symptoms include sneezing, a blocked or congested nose, a runny nose (watery discharge), and an itchy nose.
 It is caused by allergies, such as hay fever.
 Triamcinolone belongs to a group of medicines called corticosteroids.
 It reduces inflammation and swelling and so relieves the congestion, itching, sneezing, irritation and discomfort of rhinitis.
-Triamcinolone nasal spray is prescribable by a doctor.
+Triamcinolone nasal spray can be prescribed by a doctor.
 You can also buy smaller packs without a prescription at pharmacies.

 Before using triamcinolone nasal spray

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
 For these reasons, before you start using triamcinolone nose spray, speak with a doctor or pharmacist for advice:

 - If you have an infection in your nose.

 - If you have recently had any surgery on your nose.

 - If it is intended for a child.
 Triamcinolone nasal spray is suitable for children over the age of 6 years, but only if it has been prescribed by a doctor.